 *Filter this list of courses by Course ID, Title, or Credits.

-Introduces cell biology lecture and lab course including the chemistry of life, the structure, reproduction, and metabolism of cells, genetics, and evolutionary biology.
-The topics are similar to BIOL 211 (General Biological Science) but are covered in less depth.
-Lab is inquiry based.
-BIOL& 160 is a
+Introduces cell biology including the chemistry of life, the structure, reproduction, and metabolism of cells, genetics, and evolutionary biology.
+Includes inquiry based lab.

-prerequisite for BIOL& 241 (Human Anatomy and Physiology 1) and BIOL& 260 (Microbiology).
-A grade of C or higher is required in order to advance to Biol& 241 or BIOL& 260.
-Intended for non-biology majors, pre-nursing, pre-dental hygiene, pre-occupational therapy and other pre-allied health students.
+Prerequisite course for BIOL& 241 (Human Anatomy and Physiology I) and BIOL& 260 (Microbiology).
+A grade of C or higher is required in order to advance to BIOL& 241 or BIOL& 260.
 Prerequisites: None

 Continues the study of structure and function of the human body.
 Topics include endocrine, circulatory, lymphatic, respiratory, digestive, urinary, and reproductive systems; and fluid and electrolyte balance.
 This is the second part of a two-course sequence.
 This course may not be transferable unless the entire sequence (BIOL& 241 and 242) is taken at LCC.
 Laboratory is included.